kriasoft/node-starter-kit/README.md

 Node.js API Starter Kit is a project template for building Node.js backend applications optimized for serverless infrastructure such as [Google Cloud Functions](https://cloud.google.com/functions), [AWS Lambda](https://aws.amazon.com/lambda/), [Azure Functions](https://azure.microsoft.com/services/functions/), etc.
-Use it as an API server for your front-end app, complimenting it with any API library or framework of your choice, such as [GraphQL.js](https://www.npmjs.com/package/graphql).
+Use it as an API server for your front-end app.

 ## Features

 - Database first design; auto-generated strongly typed data models (TypeScript)
 - Authentication and authorization using OAuth 2.0 providers (Google, Facebook, GitHub, etc.)
 - Stateless sessions implemented with JWT tokens and a session cookie (compatible with SSR)
+- GraphQL API example, implemented using the code-first development approach
 - Database schema migration, seeds, and REPL shell tooling
 - Transactional emails using Handlebars templates and instant email previews
 - Structured logs and error reporting to Google StackDriver